 Due Dates (Anticipated): June 2026 (Full application deadline, projected)

-Funding Amounts: Up to $750,000 per award; estimated total program funding is $60 million; ~80 awards expected
+Funding Amounts: Up to $750,000 per award; total program funding estimated at $60 million; ~80 awards expected

-Summary: Supports rural communities to expand and coordinate evidence-based substance use disorder (SUD), including opioid use disorder (OUD), prevention, treatment, and recovery services.
+Summary: Supports rural communities in implementing and expanding evidence-based substance use disorder (SUD) prevention, treatment, and recovery services, with a focus on opioid use disorder (OUD).